 While it’s important for any community engagement strategy to be inclusive of all residents, certain initiatives are aimed specifically at ensuring that programs and services are easily accessible to every resident without discrimination or disparity.

 In Los Angeles County, for example, public health officials went above and beyond to engage underserved segments of the community during the pandemic.
 They launched a comprehensive outreach program – Angelenos in Action – that included multilingual surveys, advertising campaigns, and tracking and reporting to manage the spread of Covid among disadvantaged groups.
-Because the Qualtrics platform provided them with centralized contact info, direct data collection, and easy-to-understand reports, the county was empowered with near-real-time indicators of the state of COVID in the community.
+Because the Qualtrics platform provided them with centralised contact info, direct data collection, and easy-to-understand reports, the county was empowered with near-real-time indicators of the state of COVID in the community.

 “COVID-19’s toll has disproportionately affected many vulnerable communities.
 This data helps us to see trends that can give us better insight into how COVID-19 impacts specific communities and geographic areas.
-This can help us to prioritize our public health response by helping us understand the health of LA County in real time.”
+This can help us to prioritise our public health response by helping us understand the health of LA County in real time.”

 – Los Angeles County public health official